servoz/populse_mia/docs/source/documentation/preferences.rst

       * When auto save is enabled, the project is saved after each actions done in the Data Browser.

   * Clinical mode
-      * When clinical mode is enabled, more default tags are stored in the database and the process library is disabled (no pipeline creation)
+      * When clinical mode is enabled, more default tags are stored in the database and the process library is disabled (no pipeline creation).

 Projects preferences
 ^^^^^^^^^^^^^^^^^^^^

   * Projects folder
-      * Sets the folder where the projects are stored
+      * Sets the folder where the projects are stored.

   * Number of projects in "Saved projects"
-      * Sets the number of the visualized projects under "Saved projects" action of the menu bar
+      * Sets the number of the visualized projects under "Saved projects" action of the menu bar.

 POPULSE third party preferences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   * Absolute path to MRIManager.jar
-      * Sets the path to the executable file of MRI File Manager (usually stored in the "MRIFileManager" folder next to "populse_mia" install path)
+      * Sets the path to the executable file of MRI File Manager (usually stored in the "MRIFileManager" folder next to "populse_mia" install path).

 .. _pipeline-label: